Excessive sweating in elderly female: GP Guide

 - Surgery – This one’s rare and usually a last resort.
 It involves cutting nerves responsible for excessive sweating.
 It’s not often recommended for older adults due to the risks.

-Online doctor medical advice for excessive sweating in elderly woman
+Online doctor medical advice for excessive sweating in an elderly woman

-- Online GP consultations in minutes: You can speak to a qualified online doctor discreetly from home, no need for long waits at a clinic.
+Here’s how Hola Health can help with excessive sweating, especially for older women:- Online GP consultations in minutes: You can speak to a qualified online doctor or health practitioner discreetly discreetly from home, with no need for long waits at a clinic.

-- Get tailored advice or a prescription: If appropriate, the doctor can suggest treatment options through 24/7 online scripts or order blood tests to check for underlying issues like thyroid problems or infections.
+- Get tailored advice or a prescription: If appropriate, the doctor or medical practitioner can suggest treatment options through 24/7 online scripts or order blood tests to check for underlying issues like thyroid problems or infections.

-- Referrals when needed: If your case needs a specialist, Hola Health doctors can organise a referral, saving you time and hassle.
+- Referrals when needed: If your case needs a specialist, Hola Health medical practitioners can organise a referral , saving you time and hassle.

 - Night-doctor support: Excessive sweating can be distressing at night - Hola Health’s after-hours service means you’re not stuck waiting till morning for advice.